Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

+* Add Read Setup, Read State, Write Setup, Write State buttons, which call a JSON library, like [nlohmann/json](https://github.com/nlohmann/json), to perform those actions
+* Output particles and grid values to VTK-XML format, consider [tinyvtkxml](https://github.com/lighttransport/tinyvtkxml), [tinyxml2](https://github.com/leethomason/tinyxml2), or [AEXML](https://github.com/tadija/AEXML)
 * Add batch job params to the json format: end time, output time step, etc.
+* Add rendering parameters to the json file read and write, this includes window size and projection!
 * Need to periodically check tracer particles to make sure they do not go inside of objects - like every frame we check 1/10th of all tracers and bump them out
 * When background is white, nothing else shows up!
 Check blending mode.
 Need this to change so that we can make more attractive visuals.
 Like, presets for "technical (red/blue), b/w (white/grey), vibrant (??)
 * If I add a measurement structure in the middle of a simulation, it doesn't init - should it?
-* Add rendering parameters to the json file read and write, this includes window size and projection!
 * Add file selector dialog, like [this one](https://github.com/gileoo/Imgui-IGS-Snippets) or [this one](https://github.com/Flix01/imgui/tree/imgui_with_addons/addons/imguifilesystem)
 * Allow Points to be able to draw not only blobs but dots at the middles, too, using same arrays but different draw programs (turn either on or off?)
 * Allow inert Points collections to never allocate space for radius